thesarfo/thesarfo.github.io/_posts/2025-02-25-serverless.md

 After building quite a number of serverless applications, here's what I wish someone had told me from the start:

-1. **Read the fine print** - The subtleties of Lambda's execution model, event sources, and integration points matter tremendously.
+1. **Read the docs** - The subtleties of Lambda's execution model, event sources, and integration points matter tremendously.
 What seems like a small detail in the docs can have major implications in production.

 2. **Think differently about architecture** - The best serverless solutions don't just lift-and-shift traditional patterns.
 They embrace the unique characteristics of managed services.